g0rbe/CEH/04_Enumeration.md

 #### Lightweight Directory Access Protocol (LDAP)

-- Accessing and maintaining distributed directory information services in a hierarchical and logicl structure
+- Accessing and maintaining distributed directory information services in a hierarchical and logical structure
-- Allowing the shareing of information like user, system, network services, etc. throughout the network
+- Allowing the sharing of information like user, system, network services, etc. throughout the network
 - Provides a central place to store usernames and passwords
 - Apps and services connect to LDAP to validate users
-- Client initates an LDAP session bt sending an  operation request to Directory System Agent (DSA)
+- Client initiates an LDAP session bt sending an  operation request to Directory System Agent (DSA)
 - Communication between client and server uses Basic Encoding Rules (BER)
 - Port:
 	- **TCP 389**